jonathb/spanish-olamundo/1_spanish.md

 - haber - AUX to have ITSO perfect tenses "I have created ST"

-- estar - AUX to be ITSO progressive tenses "I am / was doing ST"
+- estar - to be and AUX ITSO progressive tenses "I am / was doing ST"

 - ser - "to be" NOT AUX, just ITSO "I am English" (permanent equate)

+-- COMPLICATION TO IGNORE FOR NOW: ser also has an AUX usage, in passive voice.

 - hacer: hace buen tiempo hoy = The weather today is good